-- (1) The Disciplinary Tribunal is established. - (2) The Tribunal consists of - Australian (a) 10 legal practitioners appointed by the judges from a panel of Australian legal practitioners 15 of 4 legal practitioners consisting nominated by the Tasmanian Bar and the balance to be nominated by the Law Society; and - (b) 5 lay persons appointed by the judges on the nomination of the Minister. - (3) The judges are to appoint a chairperson and deputy chairperson of the Tribunal from the practitioner members of the Tribunal. - (4) Schedule 6 has effect with respect to the membership of the Tribunal.
+- (1) The Disciplinary Tribunal is established. - (2) The Tribunal consists of - (a) 10 Australian legal practitioners appointed by the judges from a panel of 15 Australian legal practitioners consisting of 4 legal practitioners nominated by the Tasmanian Bar and the balance to be nominated by the Law Society; and - (b) 5 lay persons appointed by the judges on the nomination of the Minister. - (3) The judges are to appoint a chairperson and deputy chairperson of the Tribunal from the practitioner members of the Tribunal. - (4) Schedule 6 has effect with respect to the membership of the Tribunal.